atsign-foundation/at_pico_w/README.md

 <img width=250px src="https://i.imgur.com/CC7bEFI.png">

 5. Configure the project via Ctrl + Shift + P (or Cmd + Shift + P) and type `Configure Project` and press Enter just like before to setup the Pico project.
+Then run the `Upload Project` command.

 ## 4. Connecting to WiFi